 - Lay out a large flour tortilla and fill with roasted veggies, beans and cheese.
 Be careful not to overfill them or the filling will spill out the side.
 Fold then roll the tortilla and add it seam side down to the baking dish.
 Repeat this until all the filling is used (you should get 8 large tortillas filled).

 - Cover the top of the filled tortillas with chipotle enchilada sauce, then additional cheese.
-Finally, bake for 20 minutes then serve warm with additional toppings.
+Finally, bake the vegetarian enchiladas for 20 minutes then serve the roasted veggie enchiladas warm with additional toppings.
 Enjoy!

-Note: See recipe video for a more detailed look of prep for this recipe!
+Note: See vegetarian enchiladas recipe video for a more detailed look of prep for this recipe!

 Common Vegetarian Enchiladas Recipe Questions

-Can this enchiladas recipe be made ahead of time?
+Can this roasted veggie enchiladas recipe be made ahead of time?

-Can I substitute some of the ingredients?
+Can I substitute some of the enchiladas ingredients?
 What would you suggest?

-Sure, you can substitute ingredients if you wish.
+Sure, you can substitute ingredients for this enchiladas recipe if you wish.
 Just note, that any changes you make will affect the flavor, prep and cook time length.
 Some ideas for substitutions are:

 What should I pair this Vegetarian Enchiladas Recipe with?

-This recipe is hearty and filling on its own, but if you are looking for side ideas you could try brown rice, grilled vegetables, a Mexican salad or salsa.
-My Mango Avocado Salsa with some chips is great to share while eating this recipe!
-Also, I added fresh cilantro and avocado it the top of my enchiladas; this is a great option and adds even more flavor.
+Also, I added fresh cilantro and avocado it the top of my veggie enchiladas; this is a great option and adds even more flavor.
 Alternatively, you could add your favorite salsa, sour cream (or plain Greek Yogurt), jalapenos for a spicy kick, diced red onion, or any of your other favorites!

 Is this vegetarian recipe good for meal prep?